-All USD staff and faculty are responsible employees.
-Responsible employees are required to share all known details of incidents or suspected incidents of sexual and gender-based harm or discrimination with the Title IX Coordinator.
+All USD staff and faculty are mandated reporters.
+Mandated reporters are required to share all known details of incidents or suspected incidents of sexual and gender-based harm or discrimination with the Title IX Coordinator.

 Title IX Coordinator

 Nicole Schuessler Veloz, Ph.D.

 Director of Title IX, EEO Programs and Employee Relations

 University of San Diego

 Department of Human Resources, Maher Hall 101

 5998 Alcala Park, San Diego, CA 92110